 Some ACMs in your building may not be presenting a danger if they are both left undisturbed and in good condition.
 However, it is important to know the location and condition of all asbestos within your building, to minimise the risk of damage during renovation or demolition.
 Identifying asbestos in a building will also allow you to monitor its condition over time – and provide a record to any potential buyers or new tenants.
 Under the Health and Safety at Work (Asbestos) Regulations 2016, building owners are now required by law to have an asbestos management plan in place for their building or workplace to show where asbestos is likely to be found.

-As a worker who may come into contact with asbestos, it is your duty to ensure the risk of any airborne-fibre contamination is minimised.
-This starts with asking for – and reading – the asbestos management plan at the workplace.
-This will provide details on the location, amount, and risk level of all asbestos materials that may present a risk to the safety of yourself and others.
+It is your duty to ensure the risk of any airborne-fibre contamination is minimised.
+This starts with reading the asbestos management plan at the workplace.
+This will provide details on the location, amount, and risk level of all asbestos materials that can present a risk to the safety of yourself and others.

 For more information on Home Asbestos Surveys click here.